 Anthropology, Visuality and Film as public participation and social activism

 ” A Picture is worth more than 1000 words ” , it was reminded by Arthur Brisbane , guess when? , 100 years ago.
 Arthur Brisbane, one of the leading American publishers, referred at that time only to static images, graphic or photographic.
 He was not yet taking into account the impact of motion picture: the Film, of all categories.

 Meanwhile, due to technological dynamics , the relationship between images and words changed in constant progression.
 An image came to be accessed 1000 times more frequently than 1000 words .
 The pace of technology increases exponentially , and whether we want it, or not, the disproportion of access and impact in between images and words increases geometrically.
-Also exponentially, increases the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , day by day implying “1000 times ” bigger impact, images form our way of being, educate our way of thinking and feeling, in short images create us in the same way they are created.
+Exponentially is increased the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , day by day, implying “1000 times ” bigger impact, images generate our way of being, educate our way of thinking and feeling, in short, images create us in the same manner we create them.